santhoshbala0178/geektrust-admin-ui/README.md

 ## Major Components

+- User Table
+- Search User
-- Header
+- Delete User
-- Footer
+- Edit User
-- Main Page
+- Pagination
-- Result Page
+- Delete Selected

 ## Features

-- User can select 4 different planets to search in
-- User can select a vehicle for each planet and the vehicle count, available vehicle and total time taken are updated dynamically
-- Once 4 planets and vehicles are selected, Find button would be displayed
-- User can click on Find button to start the search
-- Final Result will be displayed in different page
+- 10 users are displayed in each page
-- User can reset the selections completely
+- User can be searched by Name, Email, Role
-- User can navigate to GeekTrust Home page
+- User Name, Email & Role can be edited and saved
-- Color Theme through a single file Theme.ts, we can modify the theme for entire website
+- Selected Users or All users in a page can be deleted
+- Pagination for navigating between any pages